 Mr. Jobe has deep roots in independent school education, having grown up a faculty child on a boarding school campus in Virginia and having spent the bulk of his career in service to independent school families.
-He is in his fifth year in the Lake Tahoe area, serving most recently as Associate Director of Communications at Sugar Bowl Academy, where he also taught Spanish.
+He is in his eighth year in the Lake Tahoe area, serving most recently as Associate Director of Communications at Sugar Bowl Academy, where he also taught Spanish.
 He loves the Lake Tahoe weather and lifestyle, and is genuinely excited about the opportunity to get to know current and prospective Lake Tahoe School students and parents.

 Aly Kendall, Librarian